golang/proposal/design/56345-structured-logging.md

 ```
 2022/10/24 16:07:00 INFO hello name=Al
-2022/10/24 16:07:00 ERROR oops status=500 err="use of closed network connection"
+2022/10/24 16:07:00 ERROR oops err="use of closed network connection" status=500
-2022/10/24 16:07:00 ERROR oops status=500 err="use of closed network connection"
+2022/10/24 16:07:00 ERROR oops  err="use of closed network connection" status=500
 ```

 The program outputs three log messages augmented with key-value pairs.
 The first logs at the Info level, passing a single key-value pair along with the message.
-The second logs at the Error level, passing an `error` and a key-value pair.
+The second logs at the Error level, passing two key-value pairs.

 The third produces the same output as the second, but more efficiently.
 Functions like `Any` and `Int` construct `slog.Attr` values, which are key-value